 Make sure you have a support network to help you out.
 Having a baby over 40 may bring more challenges and opinions from others, having a solid support network is going to give you more confidence and provide a cushion for days that may be tough!

-1. Eat a nutrient fertility diet, which will contribute to improving fertility overall.
+1. Eat a nutrient dense fertility diet, which will contribute to improving fertility overall.

 2. Improve your egg health, uterine health and pelvic floor muscles with diet, exercise, herbs and supplements.